viperproject/gobra-book/src/03/predicates.md

 ## Declaring predicates
-Here we define the predicate `elements` to represent access to all elements in a list `l`:
+Here, we define the predicate `elements` to represent access to all elements in a list `l`:
 ``` go
 {{#include list.go:type}}